 If your complaint concerns fundraising and is not resolved to your satisfaction, you can refer it (within two months of our response) to the Fundraising Regulator.

 Send your complaint to:

 CAN Mezzanine Building

 49 – 51 East Road

 The Fundraising Regulator will uphold, reject or adjudicate relating to your complaint.

-If your complaint is about another area of our work, and you are not satisfied with our response, you can contact the Charity Commission.
+If your complaint is about our advertising, you can contact the Advertising Standards Authority: